AlexeyInc/highload-software-architecture/hw15-slow-query-log-analyzer/README.md

 ## Project Overview

-This project sets up a MySQL database with slow query logging, ELK (Elasticsearch, Logstash, Kibana), and Graylog to compare logging performance under different MySQL `long_query_time` values.
+This project sets up a MySQL database with slow query logging, ELK stack and Graylog to compare logging performance under different MySQL `long_query_time` values.
 The application is Go based API with endpoints for simulating slow queries and searching users.

 ## How to use